 \paragraph{Deblurring Datasets} For evaluation of deblurring methods, Levin \etal~\cite{Levin-CVPR09} and K\"{o}hler \etal~\cite{Kohler-ECCV12} collected real blurred images by capturing images on the wall while shaking the cameras.
 Sun \etal~\cite{Sun-ICCP13} generate 640 synthetic blurred images by convolving 80 sharp images with eight blur kernels.
 Lai \etal~\cite{Lai-CVPR16} generate spatially varying blurred images from 6D camera trajectories and construct a dataset including 100 real blurred images.
-Due to the small number of images, these datasets cannot be used for learning-based methods.
+However, due to the small number of images, these datasets cannot be used for learning-based methods.

-Several synthetic datasets using high-speed video have been proposed for training learning-based methods.
-They capture high-speed video and generate synthetic blurred images by averaging sharp frames.
-GoPro \cite{Nah_2017_CVPR} is the most widely used dataset for single image deblurring methods.
-REDS \cite{Nah_2019_CVPR} and DVD \cite{Su-CVPR17} provide synthetically blurred video frames for learning video deblurring.
-Stereo Blur \cite{Zhou_2019_CVPR} consists of stereo video frames generated by averaging high-speed video frames.
-HIDE \cite{Shen_ICCV19} provides synthetic blurred images with humans and bounding box labels of humans.
+Several synthetic datasets using high-speed videos have been proposed for training learning-based methods.
+They capture high-speed videos and generate synthetic blurred images by averaging sharp frames.
+GoPro \cite{Nah_2017_CVPR} is the most widely used dataset for learning-based deblurring methods.
+REDS \cite{Nah_NTIRE19} and DVD \cite{Su-CVPR17} provide synthetically blurred videos for learning video deblurring.
+Stereo Blur \cite{Zhou_2019_CVPR} consists of stereo blurred videos generated by averaging high-speed stereo video frames.
+HIDE \cite{Shen_ICCV19} provides synthetic blurred images with bounding box labels of humans.
 To expand deblurring into high-resolution images, 4KRD~\cite{Deng_2021_ICCV} is presented, which consists of synthetically blurred UHD video frames.
-All the datasets discussed above except for GoPro use frame interpolation before averaging sharp images to synthesize more realistic blur \cite{Nah_2019_CVPR, Su-CVPR17, Zhou_2019_CVPR, Shen_ICCV19, Deng_2021_ICCV}.
+All the datasets discussed above, except for GoPro, use frame interpolation before averaging sharp images to synthesize more realistic blur \cite{Nah_NTIRE19,Su-CVPR17,Zhou_2019_CVPR,Shen_ICCV19,Deng_2021_ICCV}.
 HFR-DVD \cite{Li_2021_CVPR} uses high-speed video frames captured at 1000 FPS to synthesize blur without frame interpolation.
-However, all the aforementioned datasets are synthetically generated using high-speed video, thus deblurring networks trained with them do not generalize well to real-world blurred images.
+However, all the aforementioned datasets are not realistic enough, thus deblurring networks trained with them often fail to deblur real-world blurred images.